-Intelligence shows itself in different ways.
-Parrots may be clever, but they also fail the mirror test like dogs, cats, and human toddlers.
-Likewise, not all parrot species have the same cognitive abilities.
-African grey parrots are the smartest of all.
-They have better mimicry, memory, and understanding of language than any other bird species.
+Parrots may be clever, but they fail the mirror test like dogs, cats, and human toddlers do.
+Likewise, not all parrot species have the same cognitive abilities, with African grays being the smartest parrots.

 Parrot Intelligence Facts

-- Speak, with one parrot learning human grammar and context clues for language.
+- Speaking with one parrot, learning human grammar, and gaining context clues for language.

 - Associate body movements.
-So, if you lift your arm, a parrot will deduce that its wing should be lifted to match.
+A parrot will deduce that its wing should be lifted if you lift your arm.

-- Remember features of certain animals.
-So, a parrot may remember that its previous owner had long hair.
+- Remember physical features.
+A parrot may remember that its previous owner had long hair.

 - Assign specific calls to their owners.
-A parrot will use this to find you and ask how you are.
+A parrot will use its call to find you and ask how you are.

 - Solve puzzles.
-Parrots can unlock puzzle boxes or navigate games.
+Parrots can unlock puzzle boxes and navigate games.

-- Show emotion.
-Parrots can get jealous and even recognize certain bonds between humans.
+- Show emotions.
+Parrots can get jealous and recognize bonds between humans.

 - Remember objects or paths.
-This allows parrots to navigate in the wild or find hidden toys at the end of a maze.
+Parrots can navigate the wild or find hidden toys at the end of a maze.

 - Develop dialects.
-Parrot flocks will have calls unique to their group and change them if they join a new group.
+Parrot flocks have unique calls and change them if they join a new flock.

 Parrot Brain Facts

 Since this area is so developed, parrots can display human-like qualities.
-You can match that to the parrot’s medial spiriform nuclei.
-The medial spiriform nuclei are what connect the cortex to the cerebellum.
+You can pair that with the medial spiriform nuclei that connect the cortex to the cerebellum.

-These two parts of the brain allow parrots to imitate what they hear.
-It’s here that we see how parrots can talk like humans.
-This section of the brain is more developed than in other birds.
-As such, we can think of a parrot as smarter than a canary, finch, crow, or other avian species.
+These parts of the brain allow parrots to imitate what they hear.
+It’s here that we find out how parrots can talk like humans.
+So, we can think of a parrot as smarter than a crow, canary, finch, or other avian species.

-In the wild, parrot communication is some of the most effective seen in any bird.
-They use their cognitive abilities to escape predators, socialize, and survive longer.
+In the wild, parrot communication is among the most effective in any bird species.
+Parrots use their cognitive abilities to escape predators, socialize, and survive for longer.

-Parrots also have a brain uniquely shaped to be smart.
-Specifically, parrots are good at talking because they have asymmetrical brains.
-The left hemisphere specializes in language, which has helped parrots to develop fission-fusion flocks.
+Parrots are good at talking because they have asymmetrical brains.
+The left hemisphere specializes in language, which has enabled them to develop fission-fusion flocks.
 These are societies that:

 Are Parrots Smarter Than Cats Or Dogs?

 Many dog breeds are smart enough to join police or military forces.
-While cats aren’t given human jobs based on their intelligence, they can still solve puzzles and have good memories.
-How can we compare like with like?
+While cats aren’t given human jobs based on intelligence, they can still solve puzzles and have good memories.

-There is an experiment that puts animal intelligence to the test.
-It’s used as a benchmark when comparing how smart these animals are.
-This test was designed to evaluate their self-awareness, which is a key component of intelligence.
+An experiment tests animal intelligence and is used as a benchmark when evaluating their self-awareness, which is a key component of intellect.

 The Mirror Test For Animals